 Much of the life of Bristol life has passed through here – the day we were there a cycle road race, and frequently it has been a place of demonstration.
-In 1831, it was the scene of riots in support of the Reform Bill which led to the razing of the Bishop’s Palace.
+In 1831, it was the scene of riots in support of the Reform Bill that led to the razing of the Bishop’s Palace.
 In 2011, it became the site for Occupy Bristol, a camp established as part of the worldwide “Occupy” protests against social and economic inequality; and hardly a week goes by on the green without a demonstration of one sort or another.

-Much of Bristol has an informal, laissez-fair, unplanned feeling to its architecture, but not so College Green, which would undoubtedly form the city’s submission (perhaps its only one) for ‘classic city civil space’.
+Much of Bristol has an informal, laissez-faire, unplanned feeling to its architecture, but not so College Green, which would undoubtedly form the city’s submission (perhaps it’s only one) for ‘classic city civil space’.
 On the south side is Bristol Cathedral, dating back to the 12th century; along the west side is City Hall, a handsome 1950s brick building with a water feature in front; and in the south-west corner the handsome Bristol Central Library, an Edwardian Grade I listed building, with some beautiful friezes above the windows, my favourite Bristol building.

 Having admired the Bristol Central Library from all sides (it’s worth going round the back, where it is five storeys rather than the three on the front due to the slope, and it looks much more art deco-like), we strolled along Deanery Rd in search of our first Banksy.
 Peering down into Lower lamb St we spotted it:

 “You don’t need planning permission to build castles in the sky ….”
-OK, we were not overwhelmed, but nonetheless we still felt pleased that we had found it.
+OK, we were not overwhelmed, but nonetheless, we still felt pleased that we had found it.
 To make Banksy-hunting that bit easier, you can find all the locations at the extremely helpful website http://banksytours.co.uk/

 Brandon Hill (8.2 hectares, 20.3 acres) is a beautiful pocket-sized park with bags of character and history.
 It was granted to the council in 1174 by the Earl of Gloucester, and used for grazing until 1625 when it became a public open space, possibly the oldest municipal open space in the country.
-During the late eighteenth and early nineteenth century it was a popular venue for public meetings by reform groups like the Chartists.
-Most famously in 1832 it was the site of the Great Reform Dinner attended by 5,500 local dignitaries and gate crashed by a crowd of 33,000 uninvited protestors (how did they all fit in?!) who overturned tables amidst ‘riotous scenes’.
+During the late eighteenth and early nineteenth century, it was a popular venue for public meetings by reform groups like the Chartists.
+Most famously in 1832, it was the site of the Great Reform Dinner attended by 5,500 local dignitaries and gate crashed by a crowd of 33,000 uninvited protesters (how did they all fit in?!) who overturned tables amidst ‘riotous scenes’.
 Today there are several groups gently picnicking but no sign of an imminent insurrection.